-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Gatwick Airport for a direct, scheduled British Airways flight to Barcelona.
-Upon arrival, we transfer to the Rafaelhoteles Badalona (4T) for the first of a three-night stay on a half board basis.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Barcelona.
+Upon arrival, we transfer to our hotel for a three-night stay.
 The remainder of the day is at leisure.

-The many and varied attractions of Catalonia’s cosmopolitan capital, Barcelona, are short coach journey from the hotel.
-Our included guided tour introduces highlights such as the vibrant Plaza de Catalunya, the atmospheric Gothic Quarter with its Roman ruins and grand medieval edifices, and bustling Las Ramblas, the city’s most famous street and home to some iconic Modernist buildings.
-The afternoon is then yours to discover your own Barcelona - perhaps visiting Antonio Gaudi’s architectural masterpiece La Sagrada Familia, shopping for bargains or simply unwinding in a chic café.
+The many and varied attractions of Catalonia’s cosmopolitan capital, Barcelona, are a short coach journey from the hotel.
+Our included guided tour introduces highlights such as the vibrant Plaza de Catalunya; atmospheric Gothic Quarter with its Roman ruins and grand medieval edifices; some of the most iconic Modernist buildings and bustling Las Ramblas, the city’s most famous street.
+For 2020, we have also included a visit to Antonio Gaudi’s architectural masterpiece, La Sagrada Familia, with an audio tour, followed by a delicious tapas lunch.
+You’re then free to discover your own Barcelona - perhaps shopping for bargains or simply unwinding in a chic café.

 An optional day trip invites you to appreciate the breathtaking mountain scenery of Montserrat and its fascinating Benedictine monastery, a bastion of Catalan language and culture during the Franco regime.
 Montserrat is also a noted pilgrimage site, in honour of the Black Virgin, Catalonia’s patron.
 Alternatively, make further independent explorations of Barcelona or stroll to the sandy beach.

 We follow the sun-drenched Spanish coastline south to Valencia, making a stop at historic Peñiscola where you will enjoy free time to explore the fortified headland and Knights Templar castle - joined to the mainland by a narrow causeway, this photogenic outpost recalls the drama of Normandy’s Mont St Michel and Cornwall’s St Michael’s Mount.
-Upon arrival in Valencia, we check into the TRYP Valencia Feria (4T), our base for three nights, where the remainder of the day is at leisure.
+Upon arrival in Valencia, the remainder of the day is at leisure.

 An included guided tour of Madrid showcases its extraordinary grandeur to memorable effect, not least as we visit the vast, dazzling Baroque Palacio Real, the official residence of the Spanish Royal Family.
-Later, why not spend your free time visiting one of the city’s great repositories of art - the Prado, which counts Hieronymous Bosch’s ‘Garden of Earthly Delights’ amongst its treasures; or Reina Sofia, home to Picasso’s ‘Guernica’, or simply taste tapas and soak up the Spanish atmosphere.
+Later, why not spend your free time visiting one of the city’s great repositories of art - the Prado, which counts Hieronymous Bosch’s ‘Garden of Earthly Delights’ amongst its treasures; or Reina Sofia, home to Picasso’s ‘Guernica’.
+This evening a night of Flamenco awaits, with dinner included (2020 only).

 Though you may wish to spend the final full day of the tour indulging in a little well-deserved relaxation, there is much to recommend today’s optional excursion to Toledo, a hilltop walled city some 40 miles from Madrid now recognised as a UNESCO World Heritage Site.
 Echoes of Roman, Visigoth and Arab rule are still apparent and, following re-conquest, Toledo was the capital of the Spanish Empire until the mid-1500s.
 You can visit Santo Tomé Church here, world-renowned for El Greco’s painting The Burial of the Count of Orgaz.